 In recent years, there has been a significant increase in the amount of Medicare fraud charges brought against physicians, home health care agencies, chiropractors, dispensaries, and pharmacists.
 This is largely due to the increase in enforcement.

 The ACA bolstered the anti-fraud effort by pumping $350 million into fraud prevention and enforcement.
 The number of defendants from Miami continues to bolster the argument that Miami is the epicenter of Medicare fraud.

 While Anti-Kickback statutes require intent, the intent element is minimal, and non-existent with Stark and False Claims Act allegations.
 Combining these statutes with the OIG Civil Monetary Penalty (CMP) provisions and the Cooperate Integrity Agreement (CIA) penalty or total exclusion, provides the government with a powerful weapon to fight fraud.

-Unfortunately fraud is a serious problem and whenever there is fraud it casts a shadow on the hundreds of thousands of health care professionals that are honest and do a good job following often very difficult conditions of payment established by CMS.
-Physicians, pharmacists, chiropractors, home health agencies and other health professionals accused of Medicare fraud, or other types of health care fraud, should seek legal assistance immediately.
-The Medicare Fraud Strike Force and CMS are cracking down.
-Health professionals charged with Medicare Fraud face significant criminal ( 5 years for each violation) and civil penalties ($25,000 fine per violation, treble damages, and penalties), plus potential exclusion from participation in billing any government program or placement on the corporate integrity watch list.
+Unfortunately fraud is a serious problem and whenever there is fraud it casts a shadow on the hundreds of thousands of health care professionals who are honest and do a good job following often very difficult conditions of payment established by CMS.

 Send this to a friend